-If you lose your short-term card, we will charge you £5.00 for a replacement.
-We do not charge if your card has been stolen or if you change your name.
+We can replace your library card if you lose it.
+There is a £5.00 for a replacement but we do not charge if your card has been stolen or if you change your name.

-If your card is stolen, you should report the theft to the police and then provide us with a police report form.
+If your card is stolen, you should report the theft to the police and then provide us with a police report form or a crime number.

 Change of address

-If you have a library card, you must tell us of any change of address and provide proof of this change - for example, a bank statement.
+If you have a library card, please tell us of any change of address and provide proof of this change - for example, a driving licence.

 Your existing card will remain valid, but we will amend our records to show your new address.

 Please read the Library's terms and conditions, which cover use of the reading rooms and your membership details.

 Note that the National Library is not a lending library.
 You have to consult our material in the reading rooms or, where available, online.

 Undergraduates and college students are welcome to use the Library: see our guide on resources for students.